Consultation and engagement

 For more formal consultations, we may also give you the option to attend a hearing which is where you get the opportunity to speak to the decision-makers (usually a panel made of elected members) about your submission.

-We will always make it really clear during the consultation process when you have an opportunity to speak at a hearing.
+We will always make it clear during the consultation process when you have an opportunity to speak at a hearing.

 Who can make a submission?